superfliege/pi-midi-velocity-curve-changer/README.md

 ### 4. (optional) Disable/Enable LPD8 Control Mode

 - `lpd8controlMode`: Set this to `True` if you want to use the LPD8 to change the MIDI channel threw the program_change.
 Otherwise, set it to `False`.

+### 6. Set Velocity Curve Parameters

+- `midi_max_value`: Set this to the maximum MIDI velocity value you want to use (e.g., 80).
+- `midi_exponent`: Set this to the exponent value for the velocity curve adjustment (e.g., 0.60).

 ### Example Configuration